Bud Vases

 How it all started...

 I acquired the first 'bubble' bud vase from my husband.
 When we first got together we had to reduce the contents of two houses down to one.
-The furniture was easy, we just chose the best pieces, but personal items with sentimental value was harder, we had to negotiate.
+The furniture was easy, we just chose the best pieces, but personal items with sentimental value were harder, we had to negotiate.
 His answer to my question of 'You don't really want to keep this vase do you?' was 'Yes'....I wonder if he now regrets this reply !!

 First Peach Vase The first one